 It is important that students understand that the grades they receive in each class is based heavily on the midterm and final evaluations.
 Each course is structured a bit differently than students are used to at Loyola.

 For more information, please take a look at Universidad del Salvador's website.

 During the first month with the intensive course, students will be living in student housing (cost covered by Loyola).
-Once the semester begins, students have two options, residences (student living) and living with a host family.
+Once the semester begins, most student will stay with the family they were placed with or request a new one.

-The second option for all students is living with a host family.
 These families are carefully chosen, interviewed and have been housing international students for years.
 Our students have been with a wide range of families (small, large, older couple, family with young children).
-Students interested in this option will be sent a list of families to choose from and have an opportunity to meet them before moving in.
-Students are responsible for contacting the families, setting up a time to talk and determining if the family is where they want to live.

 Campus/Student Life/City Life